sodabubblewine/sodabubblewine.github.io/README.md

 Functional substitutions in
 * validities are validities (each functional substitution of the functional substitution of the validity is a functional substitution of the validity and hence denotes),
 * nonconsistencies are nonconsistencies (each function substitution of the negation of the functional substitution of the nonconsistency is a functional substitution of the negation of the nonconsistency i .e. is a functional substitution of a validity and hence the negation of the functional substitution of the nonconsistency is valid so that the function substitution of the nonconsistency is nonconsistent),
-* implications are implications (the conjunction of the conclusion with the negation of the premise is nonconsistant and hence its functional substitution is nonconsistent and identical to the conjunction of the function substitution of teh conclusion with the negation of the functional substutituion of the premise), and
+* implications are implications (the conjunction of the conclusion with the negation of the premise is nonconsistant and hence its functional substitution is nonconsistent and identical to the conjunction of the function substitution of the conclusion with the negation of the functional substutituion of the premise), and
 * equivalences are equivalences (functional substitutions of mutual implications are mutual implications).

 ##### Interchanges of Equivalents are Equivalent